richardgaywood/paydata.org/content/sprawlrunners/characters/skills.md

 See also "Persuasion" under common skills, above.

 *  **Etiquette** (Smarts): A character's ability to blend in with the background, dress and carry themselves so they don't stand out, or talk the right lingo to appear to be part of the crowd.
-Some specialisations are below; let me know if you want more:
-   * Academic
-   * Corporate
-   * Organised crime
-   * Street/gang
-   * Security/military
-   * Socialite/elites/high society
 *  **Intimidation** (Spirit): The ability to threaten others into compliance.
 *  **Performance** (Spirit): Singing, dancing, acting, or other forms of public expression.
 *  **Taunt** (Smarts): Insulting or belittling another.
 Can be done during combat to distract opponents.